mijatpaunovic/HRA/README.md

    *(Note: `1_raw_ecg` is skipped because the provided files are already in the required format.)*

 ---

-### 🧩 Custom Datasets

 To perform the analysis on your own datasets:

 - Prepare them as **MAT row vectors** of RR-interval durations.
 - Place them in the same directories (`hs` or `chf`) as above.
 - **Do not rename** the directories or Python scripts, since many relative paths are hardcoded.
-- Dataset labeling is handled through **USER CONFIGURATION** blocks inside subsequent Python scripts.
+Dataset labeling is handled through **USER CONFIGURATION** blocks inside subsequent Python scripts.

 ---

-### ⚙️ Subsequent Subdirectories
+### Subsequent Subdirectories

 The following subdirectories contain Python scripts for:

 - **Preprocessing**
 - **Obtaining HRV from ECG**
 - **Extracting the first 1, 5, 10, and 20 minutes of HRV** into separate **timescale directories**

 ---